Health, Safety and Security

 In the event of an emergency school closure, the Director will initiate emergency closure procedures.
 An announcement of the closure will be placed on the ISZL website and an SMS text message will be sent to all parents and staff.
 This same method of communication will also be used to update parents about the status of the closure and if continuity of learning steps will be implemented.

-If it is considered necessary that teaching and learning will need to continue off-site, then we will maintain continuity of student learning through the use of ISZL’s Virtual Learning Environment (VLE) and our Google Apps for Education (GAFE) environment as well as other established online tools and course routines.
+If it is considered necessary that teaching and learning will need to continue off-site, then we will maintain continuity of student learning through the use of ISZL’s Schoology environment and our Google Suite for Education (GAFE) environment as well as other established online tools and course routines.
 Learning will continue to be developmentally appropriate and based on the planned curriculum.

 It is assumed that every home has a computer with a reliable Internet connection, which children can access.

-As a result of their normal classroom activities, students in the Middle School are familiar with navigating and using the VLE (Virtual Learning Environment) and GAFE (Google Apps For Education) environment.
+As a result of their normal classroom activities, students in the Middle School are familiar with navigating and using the Schoology and Google Suite environments.
 In cases in which the students are not familiar (i.e., students new to the school), parents will be provided instructions on how students can start using these environments.

-Students will be able to submit work for review and assessment via the VLE assignment drop-boxes or through the GAFE shared document facility.
-Teachers will be able to provide regular and prompt feedback on work submitted by students through the comment feature of the VLE assignment drop-box and/or GAFE environment or through direct electronic communication of the assessment rubric.
+Students will be able to submit work for review and assessment via the Schoology assignment drop-boxes or through the Google Suite shared document facility.
+Teachers will be able to provide regular and prompt feedback on work submitted by students through the comment feature of the Schoology assignment drop-box and/or Google Suite environment or through direct electronic communication of the assessment rubric.

-Parents would be able to monitor work and deadlines set, directions given to students as well as the involvement of their children in discussions through the VLE as they are during the normal operation of the school.
+Parents would be able to monitor work and deadlines set, directions given to students as well as the involvement of their children in discussions through the Schoology environment as they are during the normal operation of the school.

 We would expect school closure to be a rare event and this regime will be a different experience for our students as well as for parents and teachers.
 As such, parents may need to provide additional monitoring and support to ensure that their child is being successful under such conditions.
 This may necessarily involve additional communication with the teachers as well.